bizcor/junkjunkjunk/README.md

                         output.
 The default is the ascii nul character.
 ```

 **parsedups.py** takes input from stdin or files or both.
 It expects each line to be of the format of lines created by dupscan.py.
+It reads the data for all input sources into memory and outputs information on any duplicate files it detects.